FarronF/limerick-council-meetings/meetings/2024/10/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of the Municipal District of Adare-Rathkeale - 3rd September 2024.md

 revert with a suitable date in due course.
 He also wished the former Councillor

-well on his forthcoming wedding day.---
+well on his forthcoming wedding day.
+---
 9

 This concluded the Meeting.